 What Is Intrathecal Baclofen?

-You can take baclofen as a pill or get it directly into an area of your spine called the intrathecal space.
+You can take baclofen as a liquid, as a pill, or get it directly into an area of your spine called the intrathecal space.
 This part of your body is filled with the fluid that surrounds your spinal cord and nerve roots.

 This type of treatment, called intrathecal baclofen (ITB), can help people who have a hard time with side effects of the pill form.
 It delivers the drug right to the spinal cord, so it doesn’t circulate throughout the body first.
 You need only tiny doses for the drug to work.
 This keeps side effects to a minimum.